wasjoe1/NodeFlair-Tech-Test/README.md

 ### NodeFlair test UI
 This is the frontend done up by me trying to re-create the various web components of a job listing page on nodeflair for their technical test.
-(to be frank, not the best UI done by me and its can be better...)
+(to be frank, not the best UI done by me and it can be better...)

 ## Process
 I used Functional components in React to build the various UI elements and styled them up with corresponding CSS files.